dereuromark/CakePHP-DatabaseLog/readme.markdown

 ## Setup

-Create a config file in `app/Config/database_log` with the following (example file in plugin.)
+Create a config file in `app/Config/database_log` with the following (example file in plugin):

 	$config = array(
 		'DatabaseLog' => array(